Pandanet AGA City League

-The AGA City League is an American Go Association (AGA) go tournament in which teams from various cities compete against each other in a league system, on the Pandanet server in the "AGA City League" room.
+The AGA City League is an American Go Association (AGA) Go tournament in which teams from various cities compete against each other in a league system, on the Pandanet server in the "AGA City League" room.

 The teams consist of up to five players, of whom three are selected to play in each round.

 The current rules are listed on Pandanet.

-AGA City League A 2013
+The first AGA City League A in 2013

 The matches took place across 4 divisions (A to D), in the first half of 2013.